DamSenton/Travel-Japan-Master/README.md

 - Testing for this website was carried out by myself, navigating the web page from each link, and making sure everything lead to the right place.

-- I have tested the web page on the following browsers:
+- I have tested the web page with the following browsers:

 * Google Chrome